top of page

 • What do I need to continue doing?

-This helps you separate intention from behaviour.
-Maybe you need to start planning your week properly, stop letting fear or other people’s opinions decide for you, or continue trusting your instincts, which have guided you well.
+This helps you separate intention from behavior.
+Maybe you need to start planning your week properly, stop letting fear or others’ opinions decide for you, or continue trusting your instincts, which have guided you well.

 When I was developing my Interview Programme, this framework made all the difference.
 The idea existed for months, but without blocked time in my diary, it would have stayed an idea.
 I worked with a business coach who checked in with me weekly, and that accountability pushed me to take action instead of waiting for the perfect moment.
 Consistency became possible because I changed the structure around me.